 The North Texas Trail Runners are now accepting nominations for the NTTR board.
-Treasurer and Secretary roles are open and need to be filled.
+Treasurer, Secretary, and Event Coordinator roles are open and need to be filled.
 If you or someone you know is interested in these roles, please reach out to us!

 Chad Wegner – President (2016-Present)

 Chad was originally a swimmer but found out he had to be a runner when he joined the military.
 Despite a spotty relationship with running Chad adopted a couple simple rules 7 years ago when he started running with a club at work: run once a week until not possible and every year try to run a race further and/or faster than the year before.

 Chad moved to Frisco in 2016 with his wife and two sons and are enjoying all Texas has to offer including the great opportunities in athletics and now the family race calendar includes dozens of events per year.
 Last fall Chad completed his first ultra (2015 Rockledge 50K) and completed his second ultra this spring (2016 Grasslands 50).
 Future goals include multiple Ironman events and a first 100.

 Chad and his family believe that a healthy mind, body, and soul are critical components to life and that there are few events as naturally therapeutic for all of the above as long distance trail running.
 Chad is genuinely excited at the opportunity to help carry forward the newly restructured NTTR organization and helping to growing its benefits to the members and the surrounding community.

 The earliest time in his life that Ray can remember finding simply enjoyment in running is during grade school when he wanted to see how many loops he could run around the gymnasium in a given time.
 In Illinois, he ran cross country & track through high school and finished his first marathon during his sophomore year of college.